canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 #### Launch ubuntu-desktop-bootstrap

-Finally, launch the installer.
-You should be no be prompted for user account creation, which will be handled after the installer finishes
+Finally, the installer can be launched.
+You should be no be prompted for user account creation, which will be handled after the installer finishes:

 ```
 /snap/bin/ubuntu-desktop-bootstrap --try-or-install
 ```